richreggio/enigma/enigma_reference.md

 4. The second Rotor transforms the character
 5. The third Rotor transforms the character
 6. The fourth Rotor transforms the character
-7. The Reflector transforms the character
+7. The Reflector transforms the character and sends it back through the rotors
 8. The fourth Rotor transforms the character again
 9. The third Rotor transforms the character again
 10. The second Rotor transforms the character again